ADR-0001: CRM Settlement Identity Boundary

 |---|---|---|---|

-| Canonical booking identifier in payload | Zero hot-path lookup latency, no runtime CRM dependency, strongest admission-time identity | Requires CRM and partner contract change | Chosen as the long-term target, not immediately available |
+| Canonical booking identifier in payload | Zero hot-path lookup latency, no runtime CRM dependency, strongest admission-time identity | Requires CRM and partner contract change | Chosen and shipped as an optional contract field in #14050 (2026-04-26) |

 | Synchronous CRM lookup before admission | Prevents one-sided double-admission once CRM can answer both directions | Adds CRM latency and availability coupling to payment flow, harder failure modes | Not chosen as the default long-term design |